jeskodes/milestone-project-1-jesk/README.md

 - Here, I removed the hover effect for a more subtle, understated quality.
 The links are not as essential as in the other sections and I didn't want to bombard the user with more links than necessary.

-#### Additional Features/Modifications that could be added in the future:
+### Additional Features/Modifications that could be added in the future:

-- A responsive image gallery using either grid or flex.
+- A responsive image gallery using either grid or flex; in this way images of varying sizes could be used.
-- Making the workshop cards a fixed size (if possible).
+- Making the workshop cards smaller.
-- Social proof (reviews) carousel; research into how to display reviews - (<asides>) with images with reviews overlayed at the top or bottom of each section.
+- Social proof in the form of reviews: (<asides>) with images with reviews overlayed at the top or bottom of each section.

-***TBC***
+- A section where the photographer's prints can be purchased or links to an online shop to buy prints.

 ## Testing